Funding Opportunity: Long-term Services and Supports – Colorado Linkage Lab Program

 We often partner with third-party evaluators, contractors and other organizations over the course of our work with applicants and grantees.
 Your application and its attachments may be shared with these individuals or entities during the review process and grant cycle.
 All third-party organizations partnering with the Foundation have signed a confidentiality agreement and will not use or share the information for purposes outside of the scope of work specific to the grant application or grant award.
 If you have any concerns or would like additional information, please email firstname.lastname@example.org or call our Director of Grantmaking Operations at 303.953.3600.

 To be considered for the second phase of funding, solicited applicants (i.e., current Colorado Linkage Lab participants) must demonstrate within the grant application that they meet the following criteria:

 - Nonprofit serving Colorado seniors and/or individuals with disabilities to include: Area Agencies on Aging, Independent Living Centers, Home Health Agencies, Mental and Behavioral Health Organizations, Community Centered Boards and nonprofits offering services such as person-centered planning; care and transitions management; nursing facility transition and diversion; employment supports; mental health services; meals; transportation; benefits outreach and enrollment; chronic disease self-management; falls prevention; and other evidence-based programs.

 - Board commitment to integration with the health care sector

 - Participation of at least three members of senior management, one of whom must be the executive director or president/CEO.
 Other team members ideally include the persons in charge of:

 - Preference will be given to organizations that have:

-*INVITE ONLY: Organizations that participated in the first phase of the LTSS program are invited to apply for the second phase for the February 2017 cycle.
+*INVITE ONLY: Organizations that participated in the first two phases of the LTSS program are invited to apply for the third phase for the June 2017 grant cycle.